By Stratis Georgiou – a Concerned Orthodox Christian

 My approach is, obviously, to speak out.

-In my lay and professional life, I seek knowledge about something before getting to know that something and only after that do I attempt to sharing my knowledge about it.
+In my lay and professional life, I seek knowledge about something before getting to know that something and only after that do I attempt to share my knowledge and research about it.
 This has also been true about my journey back to Orthodoxy, through which I came to know the Lord, Jesus Christ, in my daily life.

 In my life’s path, I only became curious about our Orthodox faith very late in life and, looking back, I thank God for the struggles that brought me back to it.
 In this regard, one of the best[xi] experiences I had, about 15 years ago now, was to be trolled on the Internet before trolling was a thing.
 Why was I trolled?
 Because I defended a certain group of kids who found themselves in a woke, DEI scenario (before these terms entered our daily discourse) that was destroying their experience in what should have been a fun time in their lives.
 I stood my ground and emerged stronger and more determined to speak out against injustices and falsehoods and generally, things that don’t seem right to me.